 There is no known cure for myasthenia gravis.
 Treatment may allow you to have periods without any symptoms (remission).

-Lifestyle changes often help you continue your daily activities.
+Lifestyle changes can often help you continue your daily activities.
 The following may be recommended:

 - Using an eye patch if double vision is bothersome

 - Avoiding stress and heat exposure, which can make symptoms worse

 Medicines that may be prescribed include:

-- Neostigmine or pyridostigmine to improve the communication between the nerves and the muscles
+- Neostigmine or pyridostigmine to improve communication between the nerves and muscles

 - Prednisone and other drugs (such as azathioprine, cyclosporine, or mycophenolate mofetil) to suppress the immune system response if you have severe symptoms and other medicines have not worked well.